fogbow/fogbowcloud.org/content/pages/old2.1-install-configure-xmpp.md

-Title: Install and configure XMPP
+Title: Install and configure the MS
 url: install-configure-xmpp
 save_as: install-configure-xmpp.html
 section: install
 index: 1

-Install and configure XMPP
+Install and configure the Messaging Service (MS)
 ==========
-The Extensible Messaging and Presence Protocol (<a href="https://en.wikipedia.org/wiki/XMPP" target="_blank">XMPP</a>) is a protocol for message-oriented communication based on XML (Extensible Markup Language).
-In Fogbow we have two XMPP server components: the **Fogbow Manager** and the **Fogbow Rendezvous**.
-An XMPP server component is a software module capable of communicating with an XMPP server using the appropriate protocol.
+The MS implements the Extensible Messaging and Presence Protocol (<a href="https://en.wikipedia.org/wiki/XMPP" target="_blank">XMPP</a>) protocol.
+This is a protocol for message-oriented communication based on XML (Extensible Markup Language).
+In Fogbow, all federated services are implemented as XMPP client components, capable of communicating with an XMPP server using the appropriate protocol.

 ## Install

-Fogbow XMPP components are not tied to any particular server implementation.
-For the sake of simplicity, this document covers the installation and use of the <a href="http://prosody.im/" target="_blank">prosody</a> XMPP server which has been used in Fogbow federations operated by the Fogbow team.
+XMPP client components are not tied to any particular server implementation.
+For the sake of simplicity, this document covers the installation and use of the <a href="http://prosody.im/" target="_blank">prosody</a> XMPP server, which has been used in Fogbow federations operated by the Fogbow team.
 To install it, in a debian-based distribution, run the following commands:

 ``` shell
 $ apt-get update
 $ apt-get install prosody